 Riding through the curvilinear road of the hills, with cool breeze kissing our faces and greenery all around is all you need to get over the hangover of weekdays.

-It was 2.5 hrs of a journey from Pune.
-Panchgani derives its name due to its location amidst five hills.
+A 100 km from Pune lies Panchgani- a hill station that derives its name due to its location amidst five hills.
 Legends have it that Pandavas visited this place during their exile.
 In the present times, the place acts as an educational hub and is famous for several boarding schools right from Parsi, Muslim, Hindu and Christian schools.
 The climate here remains cool throughout the year (though Panchgani/ Mahabaleshwar are now victims of global warming due ecological imbalance and the dams that are built here.)

 Table point, Panchgani